twome/pinguno/readme.md

 ])
 ```

+#### Pinguno.prototype.updateSessionStats()

+Returns an object describing average connection statistics per target IP, such as uptime, mean latency (round-trip-time) etc.

+#### Pinguno.prototype.pingTargets

-You could then get session stats/averages with `pingSource.updateSessionStats()` and access the raw ping data per host/target IP at `pingSource.pingTargets`.
-See ping-formats.js for the data structures we use.
+Contains all the raw structured data for the pings we've made during this Pinguno session, organised per target IP.
+See `ping-formats.js` for the data structures we use.

 ### Building/compiling executables